-81. There are also several providers of country risk "league tables" that rate countries according to risk (e.g., lower, medium or higher).
-Some of these are free to use, e.g., [KnowYourCountry](#) and the [Basel AML Index](#).
+69. There are also a number of providers of country risk "league tables" that rate countries according to risk (e.g. lower, medium or higher).
+Some of these are free to use, e.g. KnowYourCountry and the Basel AML Index.
 These are based on weighted data published by external sources.
-Before placing reliance on country risk "league tables", care should be taken to review the methodology that has been used, including the basis followed for selecting sources, weighting applied to those sources and approach that is taken where data for a country, territory or area is missing.
+Before placing reliance on country risk "league tables", care should be taken to review the methodology that has been used, including the basis followed for selecting sources, weighting applied to those sources and approach that is taken where data for a country or territory is missing.

-82. External data sources may also assist in establishing customer-specific risk.
+70. External data sources may also assist in establishing customer specific risk.
 For example, electronic subscription databases list individuals entrusted with prominent public functions who may therefore meet the definition of a PEP.
-The lists of sanctions designations in force in Jersey may be accessed through the [JFSC's website](#).
+The list of sanctions in force in Jersey may be accessed through the JFSC's website.